Minnesota’s Prenatal to Three (PN-3) Coalition represents a broad array of local, regional, and statewide early childhood stakeholders and coalitions.

-Minnesota's Prenatal to Three Coalition is working in partnership with key early childhood advocates to prioritize the following legislative and administrative positions in 2020.
+- 2021 Policy and Legislative Priorities: Minnesota's Prenatal to Three Coalition is working in partnership with early childhood advocates to prioritize the following policy and legislative positions in 2021.

 Our life outcomes begin to take shape before we are born and are influenced by the dynamic interplay of cumulative experiences, which are buffered by relationships.